matthew-craig/AnimalLogic/README.md

 python main.py –file data/personal_data.xml –df pretty              - to show xml output in a different format python main.py –file data/personal_data.json –df pretty             - to show json output in a different format

-Thank you for your time and consideration I look forward to hearing from you once you’ve had time to review.

-Apologies for the issues getting this via Dropbox I can only claim post traumatic stress from watching England get mauled by Australia 13-33 :/